Lesson 3: Retrieval Augmented Generation

 Not enough evidence

-Now send in another phrase, "how does QuiqSilver bikes handle refunds on bikes that are stolen in transit?".
 Pay attention both to the response generated, as well as the search results that supposedly verify the statement the assistant made:

-If you click into each of the results returned, you will not find evidence of the claim the assistant has made.
+If you click into each of the results returned, you will not find evidence for the claim the assistant has made.
 In the next lesson we'll cover how to prevent your assistant from delivering answers that are not verified by evidence from your dataset.

 Key Concepts